 It’s your turn now.
 How do you use mini-courses?

-As mentioned in this article, there are many ways for creative facilitation of mini-courses and, sky is the limit.
-Please feel free to get in touch if you want to add a new use-case, have any questions for your specific use case or if we can help with anything! → [email protected].
-Or simply get started with either signing-up or signing-in.
+As mentioned in this article, there are many ways for creative facilitation of a minicourse and, sky is the limit.
+Any professional working in a client oriented business can benefit from mini-courses, especially online course creators, coaches and training providers.
+Please feel free to get in touch if you want to add a new use-case, have any questions for your specific use case or if we can help with anything! → .
+If you want to know how to create a mini-course, simply get started with either or .
+Mini Course Generator is the simplest way to create mini courses in a very shırt time, and it’s a free tool for creating online courses.